Infineon/mtb-example-btstack-freertos-wifi-onboarding/README.md

 | `wifi_task` | Initializes the WCM module and connects/disconnects to/from the AP |
 | `scan_callback` | The callback function which accumulates the scan results |

-### BLE GATT Custom Service
+### Bluetooth LE GATT Custom Service

-This example uses custom GATT service and characteristics to communicate with the BLE GATT client.
+This example uses custom GATT service and characteristics to communicate with the Bluetooth LE GATT client.
 The GATT database was created using the **Bluetooth Configurator**.
 The configurator generates files called *cycfg_gatt_db.c* and *cycfg_gatt_db.h* which contain the GATT DB.
 See the *{ModusToolbox install directory}/tools_{version}/bt-configurator/docs/bt-configurator.pdf* to learn to create a GATT database.

 The following custom characteristics are used in this example:

-**WiFi SSID:** Provides the Wi-Fi SSID from BLE GATT client to the server.
+**WiFi SSID:** Provides the Wi-Fi SSID from Bluetooth LE GATT client to the server.
 The maximum size is 32 as Wi-Fi limits the SSID name to 32 characters.

-**WiFi Password:** Provides the Wi-Fi password from the BLE GATT client to the server.
+**WiFi Password:** Provides the Wi-Fi password from the Bluetooth LE GATT client to the server.
 The minimum size is 8 because Wi-Fi encryption requires a minimum of 8 characters for password.

 **WiFi Connect:** A boolean characteristic that is used to connect and disconnect from the Wi-Fi AP.
 This has a Cleint Characteristic Configuration Descriptor (CCCD) attached with it.
 Whenever there is a successful connection it will send a notification value of 1 otherwise it will send a notification value of 0 if notifications are enabled.